Lenses

 Foundation

-is a type with two essential functionalities: retrieving nested data, and transforming it.
+The design behind the above paradigm is called Lensing.
+A Lens is a type with two essential functionalities: retrieving nested data, and transforming it.
 This is implemented by adding these functionalities as components of a record class.
-The Lens
+The Lens “zooms into” a child property of type T of a parent type S:

 record Lens<S, T>(Function2<S, T, S> with, Function1<S, T> get)